velartrill/velartrill.github.io/orig/reunited.md

 "—I am *not* a—"

 "—and I give you my word the boys will be all over you.
 Shit, Nil, you think your past makes you unattractive to people?
 It gives you *mystique,* is what it does.
 Especially now with how hot you are.
-I don't think you really understand guys — the first one to conquer *you* is never gonna stop bragging about it.
+I don't think you really understand men — the first one to conquer *you* is never gonna stop bragging about it.
 I was gonna go anyway, I'd be happy to take you along and be your wingman."

 There's a chirp from the console, and she opens her eyes.
 "Incoming message — Niltar Tegvari."